Learning how to get a baby to sleep is one of the biggest hurdles that new parents have to overcome and often, there's

-We’ve created a baby sleep guide, which includes all the expert tips and tricks you’ll need to know how to get a baby to sleep and how to establish a good bedtime routine that should bring better (and more!) sleep for both you and your baby, whether they sleep in a moses basket or a cot.
+We’ve created the ultimate sleep guide, which includes all the expert tips and tricks you’ll need to know to get a baby to sleep, with all the recommendations for sleep aids, Moses baskets and cot options you could ever need to soothe your baby.

 Newborns don’t know the difference between night and day, and often baffle their parents by sleeping for long periods during the day, only to be awake for hours at night.
 Also, new babies often wake because they need a feed, as they only have little tummies.